19 rue de la Chapelle

 - Organized industry and customer events in 25 countries in the world.

 Marketing Academy at French business school HEC – Thesis on “Microsoft’s Hard and Soft Power Dynamics: The Role of 360 Marketing in the Success of the Fragmented Empire.“

 M.A. in political science, with specialization in international relations – Sorbonne University, Paris, France – Thesis on “The Rise and Fall of the Sandinista Regime in Nicaragua.“

 Undergraduate degree in communications – Sorbonne University (CELSA), Paris, France.

 Secondary education degree

 Mountaineering (rock, ice and indoor-climbing, out-of-track skiing), tennis, running.

-- Published three books:
+- Published four books:

 - “Entre la vie et le vide“ (2011) on the management of fear by professional climbers.

 - “Donnez du sens, il vous le rendra“ (2015) on the power of purpose in company culture and branding.